michaelmungaimaina/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     Directory: 0x05-pointers_arrays_strings
     File: 2-strlen.c

-3. I do not fear computers.
-I fear the lack of them mandatory
+#TASK 3.
+I do not fear computers.
+I fear the lack of them
+mandatory

 Write a function that prints a string, followed by a new line, to stdout.